yanyongyu/githubkit/docs/usage/getting-started/reusing-client.md

 !!! warning

     Repeatedly creating new HTTP clients may lead to **memory leaks**.
-We strongly recommend **using the context manager** for any workload that makes multiple API calls.
+We strongly recommend **using the context manager** for any workload that makes multiple API calls or long running processes.